Precision Medical Rubber Molding | Medical Molding Factory

 FUJIU Medical Injection Mold

-- Specialties: At FUJIU Medical Injection Mold, we bring over 20 years of excellence as a third-generation, employee-owned company.
+• Specialties: At FUJIU Medical Injection Mold, we bring over 20 years of excellence as a third-generation, employee-owned factory.
 Every team member is a stakeholder, fueling our passion for innovation, quality, and collaboration.
 We specialize in OEM contract manufacturing for the medical device industry, producing high-precision plastic consumables for equipment and diagnostic kits.
 Our expertise extends to precision mold medical, where we utilize state-of-the-art techniques to create intricate, high-quality medical molds that meet the most stringent standards.

-- Certifications: Achieved CMA certification for our ISO8-grade medical injection molding workshop and obtained ISO13485:2016 international medical quality management system certification.
+• Certifications: Achieved CMA certification for our ISO8-grade medical injection molding workshop and obtained ISO13485:2016 international medical quality management system certification.

-- Strengths: From initial design to production, we partner with clients using advanced injection molding technologies.
+• Strengths: From initial design to production, we partner with clients using advanced injection molding technologies.
 Equipped with Class 8 clean rooms and adhering to ISO 13485, FDA, and global standards, we ensure the highest quality control.

 Precision Rubber Molding